Here you can find some best practice configurations for common use cases.

 NOTE: Macros cannot be used in the filename when including a file.
 Instead the dir should be defined in the INC param when loading the PLC, see above.

-Adding a DBG macro can be use full to be able to turn on/off printouts.
-Typically during commissioning it can be use full to have many printouts but later when system goes into production, it could be a good idea to turn (some) printouts off.
+Adding a DBG macro can be useful to be able to turn on/off printouts.
+Typically during commissioning it can be useful to have many printouts, but later when system goes into production, it could be a good idea to turn (some) printouts off.

 Example of a printout that can be turned on/off (default off)